 I had another bag like the one used for my mom’s but decided the gold dots weren’t what I was looking for (bags are $1 at Hobby Lobby).
 These inexpensive bags are a way easier solution to wrapping burlap around the shutter.
 All you have to do is cut off the handle of the front side.
 But turning the bag around left me with a blank slate.
 I was going to find hearts to stamp on there or something but came across these yo-yos I had already put together and thought those would be perfect.
 I stitched those onto the bag and then glued sequins on top of those and all over the bag.
 I then pull the bag up onto the shutter and hot glue it onto the back and just a little on the sides of the front and top.
 Doing it in a way that makes it look slouched and so that you have an opening at the top for the battery box of the lights big enough to stick your hand in.

 I found the “love” sign at Michael’s when I was there for something else and painted it pink then glittered it.
 Hot glued it to the top of the shutter.
 Finished off the whole thing with the pink ribbon I found in my stash.

 I made a snowman out of the 3rd shutter.
 But I just don’t find it as cute as the inspiration.
 Again, I only lightly sprayed it with the white paint.
 It even sprayed blotchy but I thought that would okay since it would look like snowflakes.
-Then I sprayed the black with an idea of where I wanted the hat.
+Then I sprayed the black area with an idea of where I wanted the hat.
 I think the hat rim is a paint stick.
 The nose is a piece of wood I found in my stash and cut and sanded before painting it orange.
-The buttons are pieces I had in craft stash and painted black.
+The buttons are pieces I had in my craft stash and painted black.
 Everything else I had laying around.
 Maybe I need to add a smile?